What Is BleedStop?

 As Seen On TV personality Mike Lindell makes a big deal about BleedStop, claiming on the website it’s “one of the best products I’ve ever seen.”

 But with so many competitors in the marketplace, how does it compare, and how can you decide which option will deliver the most value for your money?

 Let’s start from the ground up by taking a look at how BleedStop does its job.

 How Do BleedStop’s Ingredients Work?

 CoAg Medical, the company who makes BleedStop, doesn’t include an ingredients list on the BleedStop website, nor a label on its packaging.
-To learn more, we called customer support and were only told it contains a “complex carbohydrate, plant-based molecule that’s modified to cause coagulation.”
+To learn more, we called customer support and were only told it contains a “complex carbohydrate, a plant-based molecule that’s modified to cause coagulation.”

 With this said, a disclaimer at the bottom of BleedStop’s promotional video indicates it contains amylopectin, a type of polysaccharide (carbohydrate) that constitutes one of the two main components found in starch.

 In their Overview of Agents Used for Emergency Hemostasis, researchers explain this class of hemostatic agents—known as “factor concentrators”—“work through fast absorption of the water content of blood; [then,] concentration of its cellular and protein components results in clot formation.”

 In layman’s terms, after mixing with blood, amylopectin quickly forms into a gel that adheres to surrounding tissues with a strong bond that acts as a scab, stopping the flow of blood from a wound, without any toxic effects to the individual.
 Cumulatively, this process is known as emergency hemostasis.